tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## Resources

+### The other guide

+-   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod shows a way to implement a utopian design system with Tailwind CSS.
+Christian, You were here first, I'm just adding details.

 ### Utopia stuff

+-   [Meet Utopia: Designing And Building With Fluid Type And Space Scales](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) by the Utopia creators gives you a pretty nice all-around introduction: it lays out the problem, gives some historical context, talks about how the idea came together and lays out the resulting system, even hinting at a workflow here and there.

 -   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team is where I got the closest thing to a step-by-step guide when I was getting into it.
 Blogpost, You were my rock, You were my guiding star, You were my lighthouse.